fabri1983/eternity2_solver/README.md

     it and to install a new JIT compiler.
     By default, Graal is only used for hosted compilation (i.e., the VM still uses C2 for compilation).
     To make the VM use Graal as the top tier JIT compiler, add the -XX:+UseJVMCICompiler option to the command line.
-    To disable use of Graal altogether, use -XX:-EnableJVMCI.
+    To disable use of Graal all together, use -XX:-EnableJVMCI.

     We use -XX:-TieredCompilation to disable tiered compilation to keep things simpler and to just have the one JVMCI compiler, rather than using C1 and then the JVMCI compiler in tiered compilation.